 When teaching this art lesson to a class I recommend standing front and center and using a large easel and chart paper to draw on.
 Students can sit at their desks with their supplies.
 I take things slow and draw each step and give each instruction one at a time.
 I give my students plenty of time to follow along and ask questions.
 You will have the most success if you model the lesson this way and take your time.

-Below are all the steps for the Groundhog Day directed drawing art activity.
+Below are all the steps for how to draw a groundhog.

 Place a large white piece of art paper in portrait orientation.
 Starting in the middle of the page draw a large circle for the head.
 Add two ear shapes as arches with a smaller arch inside.